emard/esp32ecp5/README.md

 MMC mode is about 2x faster but currently it doesn't work together with this ecp5.py programmer.

+# FLASH protection

+FLASH can set hardware write protection to a part of address space.
+"ecp5wp.py" is ESP32 command line tool for FLASH protection and unprotection.
+Supported FLASH chips are ISSI IS25LP128 and Winbond W25Q128.

+    import ecp5wp

+Tool will autodetect FLASH chip, report current protection status and suggest commands to protect or unprotect range of address space usually used for bootloader.

+Be careful with setting OTP registers, it is possible to permanently lock the chip.

 # ECP5 programming from FTP

 Here I have "uftpd.py" which came from original